- 6 min read

 Position: skills and titles

-Region and experience level aren’t the only determinants of Python developer salaries.
+Region and experience level aren’t the only determinants of developer salaries for the Python programming language.
 What kind of developer you need is also a significant determinant of what you’ll pay.
-(Note: “Python Developer” average salary figures from Indeed, Payscale, and Glassdoor are virtually identical to their salary figures for “Django Developers”.)
+(Note: “Python Developer” average salary figures from Indeed, Payscale, and Glassdoor are virtually identical to their salary figures for “Django Developer”).

-According to Indeed (US data from roughly 1500 salaries), certain skills are associated with substantially increased Python Developer salaries.
+According to Indeed (US data from roughly 2.3K salaries), specific skills (including the understanding of data structures and choice of code versioning tools, to mention a few), are associated with substantially increased Python Developer salaries.

 In-housing a developer is not cheap

-Finally, whether you in-house or outsource your Python Developers also makes a big cost difference.
-According to a recent US Bureau of Labor Statistics’ sample of approximate 6,300 private sector organizations, in 2020, employers spent 30% of employee compensation on benefits expenses (including paid leave, life, health, and disability insurance, supplemental pay, retirement and savings, social security and medicare, unemployment insurance, and workers compensation).
+Finally, whether you hire Django developers in-house or outsource your Python Developers also makes a significant cost difference.
+Based on the latest 2023 data released by the US Bureau of Labor Statistics, the average employer cost for employee compensation in the US (paid leave, life, health, and disability insurance, supplemental pay, retirement, and savings, social security and medicare, unemployment insurance, and workers’ compensation) stands at $41.03 per hour.
+As a result, the cost of maintaining full-time teams is consistently increasing, making it more expensive.

 In-housing is cost-prohibitive

 And these benefits expenses are just the static costs of in-house employees.
 Add to this the cost of hiring, onboarding, training, office equipment and space, accounting, and HR overhead, and in-housing a developer becomes a very expensive proposition.
-Cutting costs alone is enough to make hiring freelancers an attractive option.
+Considering freelance Django developer rates, cutting costs alone is enough to make hiring freelancers an attractive option.

 But in-housing has obvious benefits